 Additionally, the Mexican chocolate the drink is sometimes made with is actually "a paste made from cacao nibs, sugar, and cinnamon," according to Isabel Eats.
 "Its texture is very grainy compared to normal baking or milk chocolate due to the high sugar content," the outlet added.
 It also tends to be more bitter than the chocolate most Americans are probably used to.

 Both those examples are sticking to pretty traditional Mexican hot chocolate recipes, but they can get more complex and varied.
-Some recipes call for things like chocolate shavings, sea salt, cinnamon sticks, a pinch of cayenne or chili powder, vanilla extract, brown sugar, and much more.
+Some recipes call for things like chocolate shavings, sea salt, cinnamon sticks, a pinch of cayenne pepper or chili powder, vanilla extract to make it semisweet, brown sugar, and much more.

 But if you want to start out pretty basic, there are actually Mexican hot chocolate brands you can turn to like Abuelita (made by Nestle) and Ibarra.
 You can find either in many grocery stores or online.